niekveldhuis/compass/chapters/2_4_Data_Acquisition_ORACC.md

                   },
 ```

-The first `cdl` node contains an array of three objects: two `d` nodes (discontinuities) for the text object and the obverse, respectively, and a `c` node (Chunk) representing the entire text.
-The `c` node contains a new `cdl` key that indicates a discourse unit, namely the body of the text (note that Chunk `text` and Chunk `body` are identical here - but that need not be the case).
+The first `cdl` node contains a list that has a single element, a dictionary (the ending square bracket of this list is not included in the snippet).
+The dictionary contains a `c` node (Chunk) representing the entire text.
+The `c` node contains a new `cdl` key which has a list a list as its value including two `d` (Discontinuity) nodes (`object` and `obverse`) and another `c` node that represents a discourse unit, namely the body of the text (note that Chunk `text` and Chunk `body` are identical here - but that need not be the case).
 Eventually, there is a node `l` that contains the transliteration and lemmatization data for the first word of this text.
-The lowest node in this tree is called `gdl` (for [Grapheme Description Language](http://http://oracc.museum.upenn.edu/ns/gdl/1.0/)), which identifies the graphemes (cuneiform signs) of which each word is composed, with information on the  reading and the function (syllabogram, logogram, determinative, etc.) of those graphemes.
+The lowest node in this tree is called `gdl` (for [Grapheme Description Language](http://http://oracc.museum.upenn.edu/ns/gdl/1.0/)), which identifies the graphemes (cuneiform signs) of which each word is composed, with information on the  reading and the function (syllabogram, logogram, determinative, etc.) of those graphemes (in some [ORACC](http://oracc.org) projects the `gdl` node will include the cuneiform sign itself).

-At any level in the tree the key `cdl` (for Chunk Discontinuity Lemma) thus has as its value a list (or array in JSON speak).
-The list contains a sequence of JSON objects, each of which is a `c`, `d`, or `l` node.
-Each `c` node (Chunk) may contain another `cdl` key, which again contains an array – etc. The `l` nodes contain a key `f` which has as its value a JSON object (dictionary) that contains all the lemmatization data.
+At any level in the tree the key `cdl` (for Chunk Discontinuity Lemma) thus has as its value a list.
+The list contains a sequence of dictionaries, each of which is a `c`, `d`, or `l` node.
+Each `c` node (Chunk) may contain another `cdl` key, which again contains an list – etc. The `l` nodes contain a key `f` which has as its value a dictionary that contains all the lemmatization data.
 In order to pull out the lemmatization data, therefore, we need to iterate through all the `cdl` keys until we encounter an `l` node, containing an `f` key.
 The value of the `f` key is the data we want.

 A straightforward way of doing this is by defining a recursive function, that is, a function that calls itself to recursively inspect the value of successive layers of `cdl` keys until one encounters an `f` key.
 The contents of the `f` key are then added to a list.
 In its most basic form that function looks like this: